KennthShang/PhaTYP/README.md

                             predict only for sequence >= len bp (default 3000) --out OUTPUT_CSV
                             The output csv file (prediction)
-      --reject THRESHOLD
-                            Threshold to reject prophage.
-The higher the value, the more prophage will be rejected (default 0.3)
       --midfolder DIR
                             Folder to store the intermediate files (default phatyp/)